-In AnQiCMS templates, referencing and displaying external static resources such as CSS stylesheets and JavaScript scripts is a key step to building a functional and visually appealing website.Understand its working principle and recommended practices can make our website development work more efficient and flexible.
+In AnQiCMS templates, referencing and displaying external static resources such as CSS stylesheets and JavaScript scripts is a key step in building a functional and visually appealing website.Understand its working principle and recommended practices, which can make our website development work more efficient and flexible.

 Location of static resources

-When building a website with AnQiCMS, style sheets (CSS), JavaScript scripts (JS), and images are indispensable parts that constitute the visual and interactive experience of the website.
-AnQiCMS has clear conventions for the organization of these static resources: all static files should be stored in the AnQiCMS installation directory under/public/static/In the folder.
+When using AnQiCMS to build a website, style sheets (CSS), JavaScript scripts (JS), and images, among other static files, are an indispensable part of构成网站视觉和交互体验。AnQiCMS has clear conventions for organizing these static resources: all static files should be stored in your AnQiCMS installation directory under/public/static/in the folder.

-For example, if your CSS file name isstyle.css, you would place it in/public/static/css/style.css.
-Similarly, JavaScript files likescript.jsmay be located in/public/static/js/script.js.
-This/public/static/The catalog will be directly mapped to the root directory of your website after it is deployed, via a web server (such as Nginx or Apache), which means they can be accessed directly through the URL.
+For example, if your CSS file is namedstyle.css, you would place it in/public/static/css/style.css.
+Similarly, a JavaScript file likescript.jscould be located in/public/static/js/script.js.
+This/public/static/The directory, after your website is deployed, will be directly mapped to the root directory of your website through a web server (such as Nginx or Apache), which means they can be accessed directly through the URL.

-In the template, refer to local static resources
+Refer to local static resources in the template

-When you need to include these locally stored static resources into AnQiCMS templates, the system provides a very convenient tag to help us dynamically generate the correct path, that isTemplateUrl.
-ThisTemplateUrlThe label will automatically retrieve the root path of the template file based on the configuration of your website, ensuring that your resource links are always correct, regardless of where your website is deployed in any subdirectory or subdomain.
+When you need to incorporate these locally stored static resources into the AnQiCMS template, the system provides a very convenient tag to help us dynamically generate the correct path, that isTemplateUrl.
+ThisTemplateUrlThe tag will automatically obtain the root path of the template file based on your website configuration, ensuring that your resource links are always correct, regardless of where your website is deployed in any subdirectory or subdomain.

 Reference CSS stylesheet: